Direct Imaging and Spectroscopy of Extrasolar Planets: The Future of Direct Imaging

 These new facilities and instruments will also enable deeper characterization of the current cohort of young, directly imaged exoplanets.
 In particular, these instruments will incorporate high resolution spectroscopic capability alongside extreme adaptive optics and state-of-the-art coronagraphs \citep{Kasper2021}.
 This will enable high-precision spectroscopic and rotational studies, including the possibility of directly reconstructing top-of-atmosphere (TOA) cloud structure for a handful of young giant exoplanets \citep{Snellen2014, Crossfield2014b}.
 A particularly exciting future opportunity will be direct mapping of giant planet atmospheric structure via the Doppler imaging technique, which uses time-resolved, high-resolution spectroscopy (R$>$40000) to produce a high SNR composite line profile, then uses maximum entropy methods to reconstruct TOA structure from that line profile \citep{Vogt1987}.
 To date, only one extremely bright brown dwarf, Luhman 16B, has been Doppler-mapped \citep{Crossfield2014a} and only 2-3 others are sufficiently bright for this technique with 8-m class telescopes \citep{Crossfield2014b}.
 Extremely large telescopes will enable Doppler imaging of dozens of brown dwarfs and a few directly imaged planets \citep{Crossfield2014b}.

 \textit{The next 20 years: Imaging and characterizing exo-Earth twins} -- ELTs will play an important role in imaging and characterizing habitable zone rocky exoplanets around a range of primary star masses.
 Instruments like E-ELT/PCS and TMT/PSI will image and spectrally characterize a few dozen habitable zone exoplanets around M stars in red optical to near-IR reflected light at wavelengths probing key biomarkers \citep[e.g. O$_{\rm 2}$ at 1.27 $\mu m$;][]{LopezMorales2019}.
-Very deep mid-IR observations of nearby solar-like stars can detect thermal emission bracketing the $\sim$10$\mu m$ ozone feature in $\sim$10-15 systems (Figure \ref{fig:exoearth}, left panel).
+Very deep mid-IR data for the nearest $\sim$10--15 Sun-like stars can detect thermal emission bracketing the $\sim$10$\mu m$ ozone feature (Figure \ref{fig:exoearth}, left panel).

 Using a combination of advanced wavefront control, coronagraphy, and/or a starshade, space-based missions like HabEx, LUVOIR, and LIFE should be capable of imaging and spectrally characterizing exo-Earths around several tens of Sun-like stars.
 The NASA missions will split their exo-Earth finding science program into a shallow coronagraphic search and a deep, focused follow-up of candidate habitable zone planets conducted with coronagraphy (LUVOIR) and/or a starshade (HabEx).
 Survey designs are still in development and strongly depend on the adopted value of $\eta_{Earth}$ -- the frequency of Earth-like planets around Sunlike stars.
 Currently, values for $\eta_{Earth}$ are extrapolated from the Kepler transiting planet mission \citep{Dressing2015, Kopparapu2018}, although these $\eta_{Earth}$ values describe only the frequency of small, rocky planets, not necessarily habitable planets.